 The striking difference between traditional resort hotels and new hotels in large cities reflects modern requirements for the growth of international tourism and business travel, as every year more and more people employed in commerce and industry visit other cities, countries and even continents.
 Certain minimum amenities, which not so long ago could only be found in the best hotels, are now considered necessary.
 These include a private bathroom, in-room telephone, central heating and soundproof windows.

-British organizations of motorists
+British organisations of motorists

 It is characteristic that the two British organizations of motorists, the Automobile Association and the Royal Automobile Club have announced that starting in 1976, they will assign “five stars” (the highest category of hotels) only to those hotels in which each room has a separate bathroom.
 This is an exception in those rare cases where structural considerations, it is impossible.
 For hotels approved by these two organizations are classified by the “star” system.
 Classification from one to five “stars” – depends not on how the administration copes with its task, but on the category of the hotel – from simple hotels to the luxury category.